-Summer is fast-approaching and after the teasing taste of sun we enjoyed a few weeks ago, we don't know about you, but we are craving a holiday.
+Summer is officially here and we don't know about you, but we are craving a holiday.

 Whether you're looking for a cultured city-break, a fun-filled family escape, or relaxing beach holiday, here are some tips and tricks to help you pay less for your travel and enjoy a holiday that doesn’t break the bank.

 While you may be able to find some last-minute bargains, you're more likely to get the exact holiday you want for a good price, if you book earlier.
 If you have a specific destination in mind or you want to book during the school holidays then it’s a great idea to book early.
 You’ll have more choice, which means you won’t have to accept the first price you see.